-Survivors' recovery from trauma is a process and how it affects an individual depends on a variety of factors such as, characteristics of the individual, characteristics of the event(s), developmental processes, and sociocultural factors.22 It should be noted that when conducting an interview with a survivor, the survivor may still be undergoing trauma.
+Survivors' recovery from trauma is a process and how it affects an individual depends on a variety of factors such as, characteristics of the individual, characteristics of the event(s), developmental processes, and sociocultural factors.34 It should be noted that when conducting an interview with a survivor, the survivor may still be undergoing trauma.
 Therefore, during an interview it is important for the interviewer to be able to identify indicators of when to conduct less and more intense interviews.
-It is important that the interviewer is able to observe the interviewee's verbal and nonverbal communication and be aware of changes to an interviewee's tone of voice, facial expressions, posture and body movements.23 If the interviewer can identify signs of stress, discomfort, irritation, or notice the survivor is not fully present, the interviewer should initiate a temporary break or change in conversation to meet the interviewee's needs and capabilities.
-Note that interviewer should not expect to receive the full account of the offense in one interview session.
+It is important that the interviewer is able to observe the interviewee's verbal and nonverbal communication and be aware of changes to an interviewee's tone of voice, facial expressions, posture and body movements.35 If the interviewer can identify signs of stress, discomfort, irritation, or notice the survivor is not fully present, the interviewer should initiate a temporary break or change in conversation to meet the interviewee's needs and capabilities.
+Note that interviews may still take place, but the level of intensity must be compatible with the survivors' needs and abilities in that moment.
+Interviewers should not expect to receive the full account of the offense in one interview session.
 The interviewer should acknowledge and accept that the recovery from trauma and gaining trust of the survivor are both an ongoing process.
-Exerting pressure on a survivor to explore painful details can result in potential re-traumatization and cause the survivor to shut down and no longer participate in the process.24
+Exerting pressure on a survivor to explore painful details can result in potential re-traumatization and cause the survivor to shut down and no longer participate in the process.36